Lecodeurenretard/MyRustBook/course.md

 		//do stuff
 	}
-	// the variable var is now out-of-scope so the space String::from allocated is freed
+	// the variable var is now out-of-scope so the space allocated by String::from is freed
 	// you can no longer call var
 }
 ```